druskus20/elkontest/README.md

 ## FAQ
 #### What is all of this about?
-This celebration has the purpose of finding the best version of ElKowar's profile picture.
+This is a kontest in order to find the best version of ElKo's pfp

 #### Who even is ElKowar?
 Hes a german guy at the Unixporn Community Discord Server